 Use cutting boards, trivets and coasters.
 Marble is by no means fragile, but it is susceptible to damage from extreme heat, sharp edges, wet spots and a number of chemical reactions.
 Cutting boards, hotpads or coasters aren’t always needed, but they are a simple precaution that will help prevent damage.

-Lastly, never use vinegar or citrus solutions such as lemon or orange for cleaning marble.
+Avoid contact with acids.
+Never use vinegar or citrus solutions such as lemon or orange for cleaning marble.
 In fact, avoid contact with these substances altogether.
 Marble is very sensitive to acids.
 They can eat into the surface leaving discoloration and rough spots.
-You’ll hear the term, “etching” a lot when learning about marble.
-Etching is a corrosive chemical reaction that occurs when an acids interact with the stone.
-If cause physical damage to the stone.
-You can more in our Marble FAQ.
+You’ll hear the term “etching” a lot when learning about marble.
+Etching is a corrosive chemical reaction that occurs when acids interact with the stone.
+It causes physical damage to the stone.
+You can learn more in our Marble FAQ.

 Quartz is non-porous, which makes it one of the easiest countertop surfaces to maintain and clean.

-Here are the dos and don’ts of cleaning Quartz countertops:
+Here are the dos and don’ts of cleaning quartz countertops:

-The real key is to be gentle.
+The real key to caring for quartz is to be gentle.
 Don’t use any harsh chemicals or cleaning tools that can scratch the surface.
-Long-term that’s the real goal, avoid scratches.
-The resins used to seal quartz protects the stone.
-Scratches allow food and other substances to reach the stone, which can cause damage and stains.
+Long-term, the real goal is to avoid scratches.
+The resins used to seal quartz protect the stone, but scratches allow food and other substances into the stone.
+This can cause damage and stains.

 Sealed granite countertops are easy to clean, but there are a few things you should know before cleaning to help you protect your countertops.

-To clean granite, the number one rule is be gentle.
+When it comes to caring for granite, the number one rule is be gentle.
 Here are the dos and don’ts:

-If you have questions about caring for you granite, or about new countertop installations or repairs give us a call at 316-946-0530.
+If you have questions about caring for you granite, or about new countertop installations or repairs, give us a call at 316-946-0530.
 We provide service for homeowners and contractors in the Wichita area.